turingschool/portfolios/students/1801-front/steph-ospina/20180302-Stephanie-Ospina-m1.md

 * **Avoiding burnout**

 * I was listening to someone on NPR talk about learning (vocal) languages the other day, and one of his pieces of advice was to not treat it like a marathon.
 “The brain is not dumb muscle”, and you can’t just work it till you collapse and expect to get better.
-I’ve noticed that when I really feel “on”, I am can accomplish 10x as much in an hour as when I’m feeling “off”.
+I’ve noticed that when I really feel “on”, I can accomplish 10x as much in an hour as when I’m feeling “off”.
 I haven’t quite figured out what it is that just makes everything click sometimes, but I am starting to focus a lot on learning about what I need to do to handle those times when I’m just not feeling productive.

 ## E: Community Participation